PanagiotisKots/VStreamPro/README.md

-## Usage
+## 🚀 Usage

-To download a video, use the following command:
+To download a video do the following:

-python vstreampro.py <YouTube-URL> [output-path]

-    Replace <YouTube-URL> with the URL of the video you wish to download.
-    Optional: Specify an output-path to define where the video will be saved.
-If not provided, the default path is the current directory.

 Examples